GoFetchDeliveries/Tasks/README.md

 ## Tips on writing an awesome bug report

+The following bugreport format was "borrowed" from Apple issue tracker.

 * Write a short title that provides a clear description of a problem.
 For example: "Crash on customer sign up screen."

 <img src="https://github.com/GoFetchDeliveries/Tasks/raw/master/Graphics/writing_bug_report_title.png" width='360' alt='Writing a good bugreport title'>